mitshah1207/avon/README.md

 Sleeps most of the day and at night sleeps in the crate (shut), same hours as us.
 If he sleeps during the day - that's great!

-## Capturing good behaviour

-If noticed that he is lying down calmly --> random treat + "good settle"

 ## Challenges indoors

 **Very noise sensitive to the following:**
 - Thunder and fireworks are the absolute worst thing for him and make him run around and bark.
 - Currently working on saying "thunder" when it occurs, and throwing treats down
--

 **Getting better with the following noises:**
 - Plane noises.
-Working on deconditioning.
-If hears plane  --> "good plane" --> looks at us & gets treat
+If nervous and hears plane  --> "good plane" --> looks at us & gets treat
 - Other dogs barking outdoors but fairly rare.
 If hears dog  --> "good dog" --> looks at us & gets treat
 - Fixation on outdoors e.g. out of the window --> "good alert" --> looks to us for treat.
 - Postman --> once post is through the door, ask him to 'fetch the post', he does it for a treat.